Partner-assisted reproduction: Epigenetics

 Epigenetics includes the changes that occur in the gene expression, but that does not alter the DNA sequence.
 These changes may be the result of external or environmental factors.
 There are multiple studies related to epigenetics that show that the surrogate mother can also play an important role in the development of the embryo.
 This is because the prenatal environment of the uterus, where the embryo will stay for 9 months, and also the nutrients that reach it, have great relevance in the gene expression.
 Therefore, it is important that the birth mother have a healthy lifestyle and habits, in absence of toxics such as alcohol or tobacco, among others.

 After fertilisation, the endometrial fluid nourishes the embryo and regulates its development, before being replaced in this function by the placenta in the later stages of pregnancy.
 This embryo-mother communication is finely regulated by numerous cellular pathways, including epigenetic mechanisms.
 Among the substances transported in the endometrial fluid, extracellular vesicles are one of the most important mediators, especially in relation to their ability to transport ncRNAs.
 Primary human endometrial endothelial cells were found to internalize miRNAs into vesicles and actively secrete large amounts of exosomes.
 These are internalized by embryonic trophoblast cells and may influence their epigenetic patterns.
 Even though the capability of numerous ncRNAs (both maternal and embryo-derived) of being transmitted through endometrial fluid has been clearly established, the role of such molecules in the regulation of pivotal phases of implantation and early embryonic development still requires much needed investigation.

-This phenomenon has important implications for patients who have to resort to using the ROPA method.
-Although the embryo does not carry the genetic information of the gestating mother, her uterus can influence the epigenetic characteristics of her future baby.
-This can help these women to overcome genetic grief, since they will be able to influence the phenotype of their child even if they do not share DNA.
+This phenomenon has important implications for patients using the ROPA method.
+Although the embryo does not carry the genes of the gestating mother, her uterus can influence the epigenetic characteristics of her future baby.
+This can break down some of the emotional barriers to gestational motherhood since they will influence the phenotype of their child even if they do not share DNA.